 Always limits.
 It wasn’t fair.
 A few years ago, the two of them happily whiled away the days and weeks together, but now… now she had to be a princess, and Kitlyn had to scrub floors.
 Oh, and an entire kingdom wanted Oona dead.

-With an irritated sigh, she flung the covers away and sat up, dangling her legs off the side of the bed.
+With a resigned sigh, she gave up on sleep and flung the covers away to sit up, dangling her legs off the side of the bed.
 The moonlight made her pale bare feet glow where they peeked out from under her long nightgown.
 Oona slid from the bed, gathering her robe around herself.
 Dark blue velvet enshrouded her white nightdress.
 In the midst of summer, the day brought warmth, but a penetrating chill had swept in with the night.

 She extended her arm into the moonlight, swishing her fingers about as if she’d thrust them into a pond.
 A brighter shimmer formed around her hand, growing into a wisp before blooming to the size of her fist.
 Her magic called and shaped the light, creating a scintillating orb that hovered about her shoulders emitting faint crystalline bell tones.
+Two tiny lighter spots almost appeared to be eyes, lending it the appearance of a cute little critter.
 Its energy drew strands of her long blonde hair up with a static charge as it circled around her head.

 Oona walked to the door and peered out.
-The little light orb mimicked the gesture, easing out into the curving hallway.
+The little light orb mimicked the gesture, easing out into the curving hallway above her head.
 Its pale blue glow chased shadows from a modest area, revealing speckled marble floors and walls of smooth, grey stone.

 Her knuckles whitened.
 To hear her father talk, at least three men would be lurking out there this very moment, waiting for the chance to kill her.